Chr0nos/motorized/README.md

 A `Q` object has absolutlely no relation with any `Document` or `QuerySet`, it's just the query object.
 The `QuerySet` known of wich model it will work and manipulate the collection and set of `Document` The `Document` validate input/output data and their insertion/update in the database.

+`EmbeddedDocument` are just `BaseModel` but with some extra conveniance methods, you can directly use a `BaseModel` if you don't need the ODM extra methods or behavious around the private attributes.

 ## Document
 A `Document` is a pydantic `BaseModel` with saving and queryset capabilities, this mean you can define a `class Config` inside it to tweek the validation like: